hamelsmu/nbsanity/README.md

 # nbsanity

-Like nbviewer, but for standalone quarto notebooks
+Like nbviewer, but uses [Quarto](https://quarto.org/) as the renderer.

 ## Setup